AirZiios/NorthwindMcp/README.md

 - **macOS:** Install Xcode Command Line Tools: `xcode-select --install`
 - **Windows:** Install via Chocolatey: `choco install make` or use Git Bash
 - **Linux:** Usually pre-installed, or `sudo apt install make` / `sudo yum install make`

-## Docker Desktop Setup
-For docker desktop, if you're install for the first time, open the Docker Desktop application and follow the setup instructions before proceeding the next steps.
-Ensure Docker is running and you can access the Docker CLI.
-The Docker Desktop requires Virtualization to be enabled in your BIOS/UEFI settings.
-If you encounter issues, check the Docker Desktop documentation for troubleshooting.

 ## Clone and Setup Database
 ### Option A: Automated Setup (Recommended)